 An AP can also solicit one or more non-AP STAs for their BSR(s) by sending a BSRP variant Trigger frame (see 9.3.1.23 (Trigger frame format)).
 The non-AP STA responds (solicited BSR) as defined below:

-The STA that receives a BSRP variant Trigger frame shall follow the rules defined in 27.5.2.3 (STA behavior) to generate the[6696] trigger-based PPDU when the Trigger frame contains the[7817] STA's AID in any of the Per User Info fields; otherwise the STA shall follow the rules defined in 27.5.2.6 (UL OFDMA-based random access) to gain access to a random RU and generate the[6697] Trigger-based PPDU when the Trigger frame contains one or more random RU(s).
+The STA that receives a BSRP variant Trigger frame shall follow the rules defined in 27.5.2.3 (STA behavior for UL MU Operation) to generate the HE[6696] trigger-based PPDU when the Trigger frame contains the 12 LSBs of the[7817] STA's AID in any of the Per User Info fields; otherwise the STA shall follow the rules defined in 27.5.2.6 (UL OFDMA-based random access) to gain access to a random RU and generate the HE[6697] tTrigger-based PPDU when the Trigger frame contains one or more random RU(s).

 The STA shall include in the HE trigger-based PPDU one or more QoS Null frames containing one or more of the following: